 What Is The Six Pack Of Peaks Challenge

-The Six Pack Of Peaks Challenge was started by one of the folks over at Social Hiker (link).
+The Six Pack Of Peaks Challenge was started by one of the folks over at Social Hiker as part as a training regimen for hiking the John Muir Trail.
 The challenge has been going on for several years now and in addition to Southern California has challenges in the Colorado Rockies, Central Oregon, and Northern California.

 2018 So Cal Six Pack Of Peaks Challenge Update

 Originally, the Six Pack of Peaks Challenge only listed six peaks to hike with two included for alternative hikes (see original challenge below).
 About midway through the year, the creator of the challenge added more peaks to the challenge (albeit forgetting about San Diego completely).
 In addition to the peaks below, the challenge also includes these additional peaks to make up twelve peaks total:

 - Mount Pinos